YouTube: YouTube Go

-YouTube Go was an Android app created for making YouTube easier to access on mobile devices in emerging markets.
+In September 2016, YouTube Go was announced, as an Android app created for making YouTube easier to access on mobile devices in emerging markets.
 It was distinct from the company's main Android app and allowed videos to be downloaded and shared with other users.
 It also allowed users to preview videos, share downloaded videos through Bluetooth, and offered more options for mobile data control and video resolution.
-In May 2022, Google announced that they would be shutting down YouTube Go in August 2022.

-YouTube announced the project in September 2016 at an event in India.
-It was launched in India in February 2017, and expanded in November 2017 to 14 other countries, including Nigeria, Indonesia, Thailand, Malaysia, Vietnam, the Philippines, Kenya, and South Africa.
-It was rolled out in 130 countries worldwide, including Brazil, Mexico, Turkey, and Iraq on February 1, 2018.
+In February 2017, YouTube Go was launched in India, and expanded in November 2017 to 14 other countries, including Nigeria, Indonesia, Thailand, Malaysia, Vietnam, the Philippines, Kenya, and South Africa.
+On February 1, 2018, it was rolled out in 130 countries worldwide, including Brazil, Mexico, Turkey, and Iraq.
 Before it shut down, the app was available to around 60% of the world's population.
+In May 2022, Google announced that they would be shutting down YouTube Go in August 2022.

 YouTube Shorts

 In September 2020, YouTube announced that it would be launching a beta version of a new platform of 15-second videos, similar to TikTok, called YouTube Shorts.
-The platform was first tested in India but as of March 2021 has expanded to other countries including the United States with videos now able to be up to 1 minute long.
+The platform was first tested in India and later expanded to other countries, including the United States in March 2021, with videos now able to be up to 1 minute long.
 The platform is not a standalone app, but is integrated into the main YouTube app.
 Like TikTok, it gives users access to built-in creative tools, including the possibility of adding licensed music to their videos.
-The platform had its global beta launch in July 2021.
+The platform had its global beta launch on July 13, 2021.
+On October 15th, 2024 the platform officially extended the length of shorts to 3 minutes.

 YouTube Stories

 In 2018, YouTube started testing a new feature initially called "YouTube Reels".
-The feature is nearly identical to Instagram Stories and Snapchat Stories.
+The feature was nearly identical to Instagram Stories and Snapchat Stories.
 YouTube later renamed the feature "YouTube Stories".
-It is only available to creators who have more than 10,000 subscribers and can only be posted/seen in the YouTube mobile app.
+It was only available to creators who had more than 10,000 subscribers and could only be posted/seen in the YouTube mobile app.
+On May 25, 2023, YouTube announced that they would be shutting down this feature on June 26, 2023.